NothingHacker123/threat-intel-tool/README.md

 # Threat Intelligence Tool 🛡️

 ## Overview
-Ye tool AlienVault OTX API ka use karke threat data fetch karta hai, analyze karta hai, aur ek interactive dashboard mein display karta hai.
+This tool uses the AlienVault OTX API to fetch threat data, analyze it, and display the results on an interactive dashboard..

 ## Features
-- Threat data fetch karna.
+- Fetching threat data.
-- Data analyze karna aur threat scores assign karna.
+- Analyzing data and assigning threat scores.
 - Interactive Streamlit dashboard.
 - Data export (CSV, JSON).
 - Machine learning predictions.